 - Tel: 778-782-2069

-Brad Griffin has worked throughout his career on resource management issues from project scale to international public policy.
-He received a Bachelor’s degree in geological engineering (BASc) from the University of British Columbia in 2004, which included work in the mining, construction, small hydro, and materials sectors.
-For a greater policy focus, Brad completed a master’s degree in Resource and Environmental Management (MRM) at Simon Fraser University in 2010, with an emphasis on energy economics, risk analysis, and physical resources.
+Brad received a bachelor’s degree in geological engineering (BASc) from the University of British Columbia in 2004, which included work in the mining, construction, and hydroelectricity sectors.
+Following this, he completed a master’s degree in Resource and Environmental Management (MRM) at Simon Fraser University in 2010, with an emphasis on energy economics, risk analysis, and physical resources.